pooltogether/ethdenver-graphql-workshop/README.md

+# Building a Dapp Using GraphQL

-# ETHDenver - Tutorial 1: Tightbeam
+# Part 1: Build a simple dApp using Tightbeam

 ## Step 1: Setup